urbantrout/docs/en/plugin-intro.md

 The main benefits of Craft Plugins over Yii Modules are:

-- Plugins can be installed, updated, and uninstalled.
+- Plugins can be installed and uninstalled.
-- Plugins can have their own migrations, managed separately from Craft and content migrations.
+- Plugins can have their own migration track.
-- Plugins can have a global template variable, accessed from `craft.pluginHandle`.
 - Plugins can have their own section in the Control Panel.

 ## Getting Started